MFernstrom/nom/README.md

 To run the project just CD to the project root and run
 <pre>$ nom -r</pre>
 This will launch a local Jetty server with the port and maxmemory you set up during the project creation, just hit CTRL-C to shut it down.

+### Deploying to Heroku
+Heroku deployment is simple.
+Just create a new app in your Heroku account, make sure you have Heroku CLI set up and have logged into it, edit the nomolicious.ini file by adding a [Heroku] section with a ProjectName=<The name you picked in Heroku>
+Now you can just go nom --deploy --heroku and it should create a WAR file of the project and deploy to your Heroku account.

 ## OS Compatibility